learn-co-curriculum/swift-functions/README.md

 ```
 This will print: `Heyyy, iOS!`.

 Perfect!
-If we pass it a different string argument its return should adapt accordingly:
+If we pass it a different string argument it should change accordingly:

 ```swift
 let greetWeb = heyGroup("Web")